Neighbourhood Safety

 2013 Street Activity Baseline Study Update

-This research project was commissioned by the City of Saskatoon to update the Street Activity Baseline Study 2011, a base line study of street level activity in Saskatoon.
+This research project was commissioned by The City of Saskatoon to update the Street Activity Baseline Study 2011, a baseline study of street level activity in Saskatoon.

 The objectives of the study were to examine: